shleemars/bazelbuild-intellij/README.md

 **Goal: Have a working version of the Bazel Android Studio plugin.
 Share it with anyone else who might want it!**

 We've forked only because we found we needed to apply bug fixes to get the plugin to work.
 Hopefully that's temporary; we'd be delighted to get these fixes into the main repo instead!
 Indeed, we tried to propose solutions there first, but haven't heard anything from the maintainers in a while--nor have most users, issues, or PRs, it seems.
-Maintainers, if you see this, we'd be delighted to delete this repo when the main one is back in working order.
+Bazel intellij developers, if you're reading this, thank you for the great software you've shared with the world.
+We're appreciative and would be delighted to delete this repo when the main one is back in working order.

 In the meantime, we'll try to maintain this repo as a version of the plugin that works outside of Google.
 We'll have it automatically pull in the latest from the official repo.
-If you spot good fixes that unbreak key issues in the main repo but aren't being merged , we'd love it if you'd help keep the fork working by filing a PR or issue here.
+If you spot good fixes that unbreak key issues in the main repo but aren't being merged, we'd love it if you'd help keep the fork working by filing a PR or issue here.
 But new issues should go in the main repo!

 ## Key Issues Worked Around:
 - Main repo uses a broken version of protobuf that prevents syncing: https://github.com/bazelbuild/intellij/issues/2265